 Well, that depends on what you are looking to do.
 We’ve broken them down into the best apps for buying, selling, trading, storing, and spending crypto.
 They all combine low fees and a strong reputation with a user-friendly interface and industry-leading security.

 Top exchange apps for buying and selling cryptocurrency

-If you just want to buy cryptocurrency tokens like Bitcoin and hold them as an investment, then consider signing up to one of the exchange apps in the table below.
+If you want to get coins like Bitcoin and hold them as an investment, then consider signing up to one of the exchange apps in the table below.
 Our team has tested and verified each of them so you know they are good platforms.

 Top broker apps for trading cryptocurrency

-For trading cryptocurrencies, you need a reliable broker app that will allow you to open and close trades quickly, in order to take advantage of price changes.
-Choose a crypto broker app from the table below; it takes minutes to sign up and you’ll be able to trade instantly.
+For trading cryptocurrencies, you need a reliable crypto trading app that will allow you to open and close trades quickly, in order to take advantage of price changes.
+Choose an app from the table below; it takes minutes to sign up and you’ll be able to trade instantly.

 Top wallet apps for storing cryptocurrency

 To store your crypto tokens securely, you might want to consider getting a personal wallet.
 These can enhance your security, and some now even have integrated exchanges so you can quickly swap between currencies.
 If this is what you want to do, we believe the below options are robust choices.

 Top apps for spending cryptocurrency